 - Misato Tachibana does this in an episode of Nichijou.

-- Spike does it while fighting Vicious's men in the Cowboy Bebop episode 5 "Ballad of Fallen Angels."
+- Spike does it while fighting Vicious's men in episode 5, "Ballad of Fallen Angels".

 - Puella Magi Madoka Magica - When Kyoko grabs Homura to keep her from Flash Stepping, Homura pulls a flashbang grenade out of her Bag of Holding and pulls out the pin with her teeth, forcing Kyoko back.